jmeosbn/jmeosbn.github.com/source/_posts/2012-12-10-stellaris-virtual-serial-device.md

 	KERNEL=="ttyACM?", OWNER="devuser"
 ```

-The (fairly open) rules shown above gives the user named '*devuser*' permission to access the launchpad's usb interface, along with it's virtual serial device.
+The (fairly open) rules shown above, give the user named '*devuser*' permission to access the launchpad's usb interface, along with it's virtual serial device.

 Note: these rules should be more specific if you have similar devices that you don't wish to allow access to inadvertently.